eabouche/credit-risk-classification/README.md

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 ## Results
+After running the model:

-- The Balance Accuracy Score was 94%, which indicates ...
+- The resulting Balance Accuracy Score is 94%.
-- The Confusion Matrix shows the following ...
+- The Confusion Matrix is as follows:
-- The Classification Report is as follows ...
+- The Classification Report shows the following:
-  - describe precision, recall, etc.
+  - precision:
+  - recall:
+  - f1-score:
+  - accuracy:

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.